-Looking for easy activities for three year olds?
+Looking for easy activities for 3 year olds?
 From crafts to outdoor activities, discover everyday, fun things to do with your child.

 As much as I’m a fan of independent play, we can still do plenty to keep our kids engaged during the day.
 You may have even found yourself getting bored of the same activities or thinking of ways to switch things up.